go-ozzo/ozzo-validation/README.md

 ## Validating `sql.Valuer`

 If a data type implements the `sql.Valuer` interface (e.g. `sql.NullString`), the built-in validation rules will handle it properly.
-In particular, when a rule is validating such data, it will cause the `Value()` method and validate the returned value instead.
+In particular, when a rule is validating such data, it will call the `Value()` method and validate the returned value instead.